piryopt/pienryhmien-optimointi/docs-2.0/user_guide.md

 ### Restart the Application After Code Changes

+Changes to web page should be automatically visible after refreshing the page.

-If you make changes to the code and want to restart the application:
+But just in case if you make changes to the code and want to restart the application manually:

 1. Stop the containers (`Ctrl+C`).
 2. remove the containers:

    ```bash
    docker compose down
    ```

 3. Rebuild and start again:

    ```bash